defold/defold.github.io/terms-and-conditions.md

 **5. YOUR LIABILITY TO US**

 If you breach these Terms and that breach causes us harm or a financial loss then you agree to compensate us, according to law, for all losses, harm, claims and expenses we reasonably incur which may arise from that breach.
-Without limitation, some examples of the ways in which you could cause us harm, financial loss, claims and expenses are (i) through your unauthorised use of any third party intellectual property or third party materials you include in your Games; (ii) through your failure to obtain or maintain any third party registration, certification, licence or approval required by a third party to publish your Games via their platform(s); (iii) through your breach of any terms and conditions relevant to the publication of your Games on a third party’s platform; and/or (iv) through a breach of our Defold Software licence terms.
+Without limitation, some examples of the ways in which you could cause us harm, financial loss, claims and expenses are (i) through your unauthorised use of any third party intellectual property or third party materials you include in your Games; (ii) through your failure to obtain or maintain any third party registration, certification, license or approval required by a third party to publish your Games via their platform(s); (iii) through your breach of any terms and conditions relevant to the publication of your Games on a third party’s platform; and/or (iv) through a breach of our Defold Software license terms.

 **6. PRIVACY**